mralaminahamed/js-crud/README.md

    - Click the "Filter" button to show filtering options.
    - Select criteria to filter your book list.

+7. **Updating Reading Progress**:
+   - Click the "Update Progress" button on a book's entry.
+   - Enter the new progress (pages read or percentage).

+8. **Adding Book Quotes**:
+   - Navigate to the "Book Quotes" section.
+   - Click "Add Quote" and fill in the quote details.

+9. **Setting a Reading Challenge**:
+   - Go to the "Reading Challenge" section.
+   - Set your goal for the number of books to read.

+10. **Viewing Statistics and Recommendations**:
+    - Check the "Reading Stats" and "Recommendations" sections for insights and suggestions.

-7. **Exporting Data**:
+11. **Exporting Data**:
     - Click the "Export CSV" button to download your book collection as a CSV file.

 ### ⌨️ Keyboard Shortcuts